 If you're heading to New Zealand the chances are you’ll want to travel around.
 You can join a tour, get a bus pass, hire a car or in some places take the train, but one of the most popular modes of transport down under is to hire a campervan.

-I’ve taken one campervan trip in Australia and three in New Zealand, but jotted down most of these tips during our most recent campervan adventure, a nine day trip around the top of the North Island of New Zealand (Northland).
-If you're looking into a New Zealand campervan hire - here are a few things to think about as you plan your trip and get on your way.
+I’ve taken one campervan trip in Australia and several in New Zealand.
+I jotted down most of these tips during our most recent campervan adventure; a nine day trip around the top of the North Island of New Zealand.
+If you're looking into New Zealand campervan hire - here are a few things to think about as you plan your trip and get on your way.

 There’s always a trade-off between the ease of driving and the comfort in your vehicle when you stop.
 Everyone driving a luxurious 6 berth van would probably rather drive a smaller vehicle, but everyone overnighting in a smaller Spaceship or a similarly small two berth van would rather have the comfort of a 6 berth van.
 If you’re struggling to make up your mind on a camper van, start by making these decisions;